 Here is an excellent example of relatable language from Bombshell Bay Swimwear.

 Caught your attention, didn’t it?

 Show what you can do.
 If you’re a fitness instructor, show people before and after photos of your clients and how you whipped them into shape.
 If you’re an online business coach, show results of how you increased your client’s monthly profits.
 Use graphs and really spell it out.
 Words are a bit useless here; customers want to see numbers.

 This is an example that Melyssa Griffin uses for her List Surge Course.
 A customer posted this in her Facebook group, and it’s amazing proof of what her course can deliver.

 3. Show your customers EXACTLY what they get when they buy

 You know those incredibly irritating infomercials where they show you all the stuff you get when you ‘buy right now’?

-‘If you buy right now you get not one, but two mops and that’s not all, you get a mop bucket, two bottles of cleaning liquid AND as an added bonus we’ll throw in a dusting cloth and five labrador puppies!’
+‘If you buy right now, you get not one but TWO mops, PLUS a mop bucket and two bottles of cleaning liquid – AND as an added bonus we’ll throw in a dusting cloth and five labrador puppies!’

 These ads work because there’s a visual list of what the customer will get.
 They can see every item, every item is labelled and the price is right there on the screen.
 Ambiguous sales pages can make people feel like they’re about to get scammed.